ErnaH-beep/DND/SoftwareBlog/#5 Data Access.md

 public class Manager : PersonBase { }
 ```

-### Entity Design Patterns

-Our entity design implements interface segregation to separate different concerns.
-The `IPersonDTO` interface handles data transfer operations, while `IPerson` manages entity-specific operations.
-This separation allows for more flexible and maintainable code.

-The inheritance hierarchy in our entity design places common properties in the base class, with derived classes for specific roles.
-This approach enables polymorphic behavior while maintaining code reusability.
-We've also implemented audit fields (`CreatedOn`, `ModifiedOn`) and soft delete functionality (`IsActive`) to track entity lifecycle and maintain data history.

 ## Best Practices and Performance Considerations

-Our data access implementation adheres to several key best practices.
-We maintain a strict separation of concerns, with data access logic isolated in services and business logic in a separate layer, following clean architecture principles.
+Our data access implementation adheres to several key practices.
+We maintain a strict separation of concerns, with data access logic isolated in services and business logic in a separate layer, following architecture principles.

 The codebase is organized with a logical folder structure and consistent naming conventions, making it easy to navigate and maintain.
-Error handling is implemented comprehensively, with proper exception handling and meaningful error messages to facilitate debugging and provide better user feedback.
+Error handling is implemented with proper exception handling and meaningful error messages to assist debugging and provide better user feedback.

 Performance optimization is achieved through several mechanisms:

-- Efficient query building using LINQ and IQueryable
+- Efficient query building using LINQ and IQueryable.
-- Proper database indexing on frequently queried fields
+- Proper database indexing on frequently queried fields.
-- Strategic use of lazy loading to prevent unnecessary data retrieval
+- Strategic use of lazy loading to prevent unnecessary data retrieval.
-- Support for batch operations to reduce database round trips

-These practices ensure our data access layer remains performant, maintainable, and secure while providing a solid foundation for the application's data management needs.
+These practices ensure our data access layer remains performant and maintainable, while providing a solid foundation for the application's data management needs.